qwbarch/mirage/README.md

 1. Join the lethal company modding [discord](https://discord.gg/lcmod).
 2. Go to the mirage [release thread](https://discord.com/channels/1168655651455639582/1200695291972685926) and ask your question!
 3. Optional: If you'd like to see a sneakpeek on what's potentially coming in v2.0.0, click [here](https://discord.com/channels/1168655651455639582/1200695291972685926/1210038530160599060).

-## Why do players who disconnect no longer get their voice mimicked?

-Voices of each player are stored on the respective player's individual storage.
-Since the player is no longer connected, their client cannot send audio clips to other clients.

 ##  I have a suggestion for the mod, and/or have found a bug